RSG Pro introduces an advanced level swing that analyzes the characteristics of professional golfers’ swings.

 This technique involved shifting weight to the right foot during the backswing and then transferring it to the left foot from the downswing to the finish.
 The upper body and head rotate together, creating a swing inside a large cylinder.
 The turning radius of the swing is large, and the method involves actively rotating the arms and hands to control the ball, rather than relying on high-speed body rotation.

-In recent years, there have been more clubs with large moments of inertia, so “double axis swing” is no longer common.
 Now, the “single axis swing” with less weight transfer has become the mainstream golf swing.
 Certainly, it seems that the moment of inertia of the swing is smaller in the “single axis swing” than in the “double axis swing.”

 However, if force is applied to the arms and hands, which are far from the center of the body, the moment of inertia of the swing will increase.
 In other words, it will deviate from a high-speed spinning swing.